 Growing Up Green Charter School (the "School") is a New York State, not-for-profit educational corporation that was incorporated on December 16, 2008 to operate a Charter School pursuant to Article 56 of the Education Law of the State of New York.
 The School was granted a provisional charter on December 16, 2008 valid for a term of five years and renewable upon expiration by the Board of Regents of the University of the State of New York.
+On December 17, 2013, the Board of Regents approved and issued the renewal to the initial charter for a period of three and half years expiring June 30, 2017.
 The School empowers children to be conscious, contributing members of their community through a rigorous curriculum and an engaging green culture.
 Graduates of the School will be prepared to attend high performing schools where their interdisciplinary academic foundations, knowledge of sustainability, and strong sense of self sets them apart as leaders of the future.
-Classes commenced in Long Island City, New York, on September 9, 2009 and the School provided education to approximately 412 students in grades kindergarten through fourth during the 2012-2013 academic year.
+Classes commenced in Long Island City, New York, on September 9, 2009 and the School provided education to approximately 489 students in grades kindergarten through fifth during the 2013-2014 academic year.